Free Student Checking Account

 Search for the Deals

-From student rates offered by restaurants, movie theatres, and cafes, to discounted travel and more, student savings abound in surprising places – you just have to know where and how to look for them.
+From student rates offered by restaurants, movie theaters, and cafes, to discounted travel and more, student savings abound in surprising places – you just have to know where and how to look for them.

 From textbooks to furniture, college students can save even more by buying used.
 For textbooks, search for used books to save hundreds of dollars.
 And with sales of recycled goods often occurring on college campuses, one student's trash frequently becomes another's treasure.